Learn how to smoke and cook a turkey breast using a pellet grill, and why it is one of the easiest and tastiest ways to smoke a turkey breast!

 Inject the Turkey Breast

-- Place in the refrigerator for 2-3 hours to allow the injection and the exterior rub to penetrate the meat.
+- Place in the refrigerator for 2-3 hours or overnight to allow the injection and the exterior rub to penetrate the meat.

 Cook the Turkey Breast on the Pellet Grill